Fall 2014 Hilltop Montessori School Sports and After School Programs

-In an effort to respond to what has become a more apparent and clearly established need from parents, Hilltop is expanding our high quality after school programs to children of many ages.
-We have put together enriching programs that draw on the experience of many local experts.
+In an effort to respond to what has become a more apparent and clearly established need from parents, Hilltop is expanding our high quality after school enrichment programs to children of many ages.
+We have put together programs that draw on the experience of many local experts.
 Some examples of this are Mountain Biking with Daq Woods, Junior Chefs with Vicky Senni, and Historical Fencing with Ian Bigelow.
 These activities will be fun and experiential for the participating children.
 They will also help to extend the day for families that need more hours of child supervision.
 These programs are now open to non-Hilltop students.

-Program start time is 3:00 pm unless otherwise noted.
-This session of programs take place from the end of April to June.
+Program start time is 3:30 pm unless otherwise noted.
+This session of programs take place from September to October.
 Programs are not held when school is not in session.

-All forms with payment are due by April 9th at the Front Desk.
+All registration forms with payment are due by September 5th at the Front Desk.

 Spanish – CH-4+ and Lower El with Elissa McLean - $95

 Children’s House (Ages 4+) & Lower El, Tuesdays, 9/9 thru 10/14, program ends at 4:30 (6 classes)

 This class is a fun, engaging, student-centered introduction to the Spanish language.
 The focus is on developing fluency with the most frequently used words and phrases in Spanish through fun and quirky stories, games, personalized discussion and comprehensible, repetitive Spanish.
 Instructor Information: Elissa McLean is the founder and director of Escuelita Spanish School, offering innovative and effective Spanish programs to students of all ages.
 She holds a Masters in Education from Harvard University’s Graduate School of Education and is a certified Pre-K-12 Spanish teacher. http://expressfluency.com

 Soccer – Elementary and Middle School with Ben James